wintechis/solid-app-verify-vaccination-certificates/README.md

 The user does not leave a directed flow, which leads towards his goal: access to the Shop.
 The user is redirected to the next required step and if the step succeeds, he is redirected back to the original application (Shop).
-These redirects communicated through query params.
+These redirects are communicated through query params.
 After being redirected back to the shop, the redirect uri also contains the URi of the proof as a request param.

 #### Authenticity of the Proof